Reform ‘now main opposition party’, says Farage

 “I think that is just not a credible comment from Mr Farage.”

-Kemi Badenoch has previously warned that the local elections would be tough for the Conservatives, as the last time most of the seats up for grabs were contested was in spring 2021 when Boris Johnson’s government was boosted by the Covid vaccine rollout.
+Kemi Badenoch had previously warned the local elections would be tough for the Conservatives, as the last time most of the seats up for grabs were contested was in spring 2021 when Boris Johnson’s government was boosted by the Covid vaccine rollout.

 Asked if he had a message for Mrs Badenoch, Mr Farage said: “We want you to stay on as leader.
 I’ll put some money if you’d like to keep you there.